cran-task-views/SportsAnalytics/SportsAnalytics.md

 #### Track and Field 🏃

 -   `r pkg("combinedevents")` contains functions for calculating scores and marks for combined events competitions in track and field, based on the [International Association of Athletics Federation](https://www.worldathletics.org/) scoring tables.
--   `r pkg("JumpeR")` consists of functions for importing (primarily) and analyzing track and field data.

 #### Volleyball 🏐